talentsconnect/awayboard/README.md

 ## Configuration
-In `conf.json` it is possible to configurate the desired columns, each with title, background-iamge and symbol.
+In `conf.json` it is possible to configure the desired columns, each with title, background-image and symbol.

-Although the Awayboard uses CSS Grids' `auto-fit` and a fractional width, not all configurations might look equally good.
+Although the Awayboard uses CSS Grids' `auto-fit` and a fractional width, not all configurations might look equally usable.
-Up to six columns were tested und look quite ok on a usual large screen.
+Up to six columns were tested and look quite ok on a usual large screen.

 ## Credits